eliemichel/LearnWebGPU/next/getting-started/playing-with-buffers.md

 Copying buffers
 ---------------

-Our GPU buffers are allocated in VRAM, we can now proceed with the GPU-side copy operation.
+Our GPU buffers are allocated in VRAM, we can now populate Buffer A and proceed with the GPU-side copy operation.

 ### Initial value

 Before copying, we need something to copy, so we will **set the initial value of `bufferA`**.
-Given that we had it **mapped at creation**, we can get **the address in RAM** where it is mapped and simply write in there!
+Given that we had it **mapped at creation**, we can get **the address in (CPU-side) RAM** where it is mapped and simply write in there!

 To get this address, we use the following function: